adamfk/c-filter-chain/README.md

 ## TODO
 * Add `override` keyword to more methods that override base methods
-* Single include path!
-Everything relative from there.
 * rename to BuildContext/RunContext
 * Visitor Enter/exit
 * error marking for bad setups